Dreaded, stubborn belly fat! HOW do you get rid of it?!

-The bottom line for stress in the body is the production of the hormone cortisol, and cortisol, unfortunately encourages the body to deposit more fat at our bellies.
+The bottom line for stress in the body is the production of the hormone cortisol, and cortisol, unfortunately, encourages the body to deposit more fat in our bellies.

 Read here how stress affects your metabolism and how to BEAT it.

 10. Post pregnancy

 Post pregnancy our belly changes shape.
 The uterus drops and the abdominal muscles shift, so it takes a while for the body to regain its muscular strength, with the subcutaneous layer of fat at the forefront until that occurs.

 Check out these top tips to consider for getting started with postnatal exercise.